The Primary Curriculum

 Teachers take key learning objectives from the new Primary English Curriculum and modify them to meet the diverse needs of pupils and their different learning styles.

 There is a wide range of resources and equipment available including the use of computer technology.
-Pupils are provided with a rich diet of literature to encourage reading for both learning and pleasure.
-Staff are trained in Soundswrite and this forms the basis of our phonics teaching.
+Pupils are provided with a rich diet of literature to encourage reading for both learning and pleasure from a range of published reading schemes including The Oxford Reading Tree.
+Staff are trained in the SoundsWrite Reading and Spelling Phonics Programme and this forms the basis of our phonics teaching in Key Stage 1 and Key Stage 2.
+This is supplemented by pre-phonics learning.

 Every child is supported to develop their potential within a learning environment that places communication at the heart of the curriculum.
 Pupils are encouraged to explore, develop and explain ideas and present their learning to others.

-A more detailed scheme of work for literacy can be seen by clicking the link below
+A more detailed scheme of work for literacy can be seen by clicking the links below